 This article describes the status of the new European Medical Device Regulations, and it provides some advice for what you should be doing to prepare for the changes.

 The picture above is not a picture of people on their way to the local maple sugar shack, trying to get a car unstuck during mud season in Vermont.
-It’s actually a photo of paid actors reenacting the European negotiations for a new medical device regulation.
-The European Parliament is in the overcoat on the left, the four men on the right represent the various presidents–Greek, Italian, Latvian and Luxembourg.
+It’s actually a photo of paid actors reenacting the European negotiations for new medical device regulation.
+The European Parliament is in the overcoat on the left.
+The four men on the right represent the various presidents–Greek, Italian, Latvian, and Luxembourg.
 The Dutch President is driving the horse team in the front in the hopes of getting unstuck in time for next Spring.

 There are a number of issues that the member states appear to be stuck on:

 - Non-medical devices

 - Companion diagnostics